StevenBlack/hosts/readme.md

 * Peter Lowe at [http://pgl.yoyo.org/adservers/](http://pgl.yoyo.org/adservers/), updated regularly.
 * My own small list in raw form [here](https://raw.github.com/StevenBlack/hosts/master/data/StevenBlack/hosts).

-In addition, the hosts amalgamater is extensible.
+## Extensions
+The unified hosts file is extensible .
 You manage extensions by curating the `extensions/` folder tree.
-See the `social` and `porn` extension which are included, for example.
+See the `social`, `gambling`, and `porn` extension which are included in this repo, for example.

 ## Generate your own unified hosts file